RebelToolbox/RebelDocumentation/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 .. image:: img/convert_rooms_button.png

-If you convert the level while the editor is running, the portal culling system will take over from the normal Godot frustum culling, potentially interfering with editor features.
+If you convert the level while the editor is running, the portal culling system will take over from the normal Rebel Engine frustum culling, potentially interfering with editor features.
 To get around this, you can turn portal culling on and off using either the **View Portal Culling** toggle in the **View** menu on the editor toolbar (which also has a keyboard shortcut) or the **Active** setting in the RoomManager node.

 .. note:: To use the RoomManager, you have to tell it where the rooms are in your scene tree, or, more specifically, where the RoomList node is.
 This RoomList is the parent of your rooms - see below.
 If the RoomList is not set, conversion will fail, and you will see a warning dialog box.